Understanding the Impossible: Why You Cannot Convert 10 mm to Teaspoons

 Q: How many teaspoons is 10 mg (milligrams)?

 A: This is another impossible direct conversion.
 Milligrams (mg) measure mass (weight), while teaspoons measure volume.
 The conversion depends entirely on the density of the substance.
-Take this: 10 mg of table salt (≈ 2.5 mg / µL) would be roughly 0.004 tsp, whereas 10 mg of a dense syrup might be 0.001 tsp.
+To give you an idea, 10 mg of table salt (≈ 2.5 mg / µL) would be roughly 0.004 tsp, whereas 10 mg of a dense syrup might be 0.001 tsp.
 In practice, such tiny masses are measured with a precise scale, not a spoon.

 Why the Mix‑Up Happens